Elementary Education

 • Social Justice

-E ED 604 Advanced Issues in Collaboration with Families and Communities in Early Childhood Education (Units: 3)
+E ED 604 Collaborating with Children, Families, and Communities in Early Childhood Education (Units: 3)

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-Understanding and overcoming obstacles to effective communication between educators and parents through conferences, home visits, participation on boards and committees, and problem-solving experiences.
-The rationale for parent involvement.
+Explore the role of collaboration between family, community, and schools in supporting children's development.
+Emphasis on understanding and overcoming obstacles to effective communication between educators and parents in diverse settings and identifying community resources.
 Thirty hours of classroom observation/participation are required per semester when enrolled in one or more undergraduate ECE courses.

 Course Attributes: